 Don’t you just hate it when someone’s blatantly fake?
 Well so do your customers.
 People can tell when they’re being patronised or getting scripted insincere responses, so make sure your tone of voice reflects that you’re taking them seriously, listening and being respectful.

 Once the hostilities are over with, whether you came to a resolution or not, take a step back and look after yourself.
 Even if you think you handled it well or it came to a happy conclusion, dealing with someone’s anger is a stressful and emotional experience.

 You could take a short walk to clear your head, have a cup of tea and a snack to destress or go and find a trusted colleague and discuss what’s just happened.
 A bit of ‘me time’ will leave you feeling refreshed, calmer, and ready to engage with customers again.

 This last step won’t apply to all situations, if you work in a shop, for example, you’ll rarely get the opportunity to check-in on your customer down the line.
 But, for those who deal with clients over the phone, you can take your customer service above and beyond by following up on an issue at a later date.

 A quick courtesy call to check everything’s okay, the situation is resolved and they’re happy with the outcome will really show you care and value their custom, which will ultimately boost the likelihood of them coming to you again.

-Something that can really rub consumers up the wrong way is when they can’t pay you the way they want to, in fact, 80% of shoppers are more likely to spend money with a business if they offer a quick and easy payment process, and that’s where we can help.
+Something that can really rub consumers up the wrong way is when they can’t pay you the way they want to, in fact, Retail Week Connect found that 80% of shoppers are more likely to spend money with a business if they offer a quick and easy payment process, and that’s where we can help.